 But, with the masses of tourists coming for specific well known activities in Phuket, some parts of the island that are less promoted by the tour companies have remained untouched and peaceful.
 Believe it or not there are still a lot of places in Phuket that are quiet, known only to locals and which are not even on Google Maps.
 I know because I discovered them and now, I am (reluctantly) sharing them with you.

-The Buddha Cave in Phang Nga, called Wat Tham Suwan Khuha, a network of tunnels and caves with a large reclining Buddha that are hardly explored by visitors is a great alternative to the more popular canoe tours that explore the better known parts of Phang Nga Bay.
+The Buddha Cave in Phang Nga town, called Wat Tham Suwan Khuha, is a network of tunnels and caves with a large reclining Buddha that are hardly explored by visitors and are therefore a great alternative to the more popular canoe tours that go to the better known parts of Phang Nga Bay.
 You don’t actually need a boat to get there but rather just drive to the town in the northern part of Phuket and find the cave which can be visited independently.
 The cave is surrounded by trails and waterfalls.

 I went on a quest to find them all, Google Maps in hand, veering off at any turn off the main roads that seemed to lead down to the beach.
 For the best quiet beaches in Phuket try Freedom Beach, found down a cliff, or Haad Sai Gaew beach on the north of the island where fluffy white sand goes on for miles.

 Freedom Beach is closed off and you need to trek down a steep forest path to get there so there will be far fewer tourists.
 There is usually a hut from where you can buy snacks and drinks but it might be worth to bring your own if you plan to spend the day.

 Now I have told you about all the great things to do in but I also should help you find the right resort on Phuket because there are hundreds of resorts on the island.
 As I have visited countless times, this is a good selection of the best luxury hotels.